lubomirkamensky/lubolab/content/post/weather-data-mart.md

 We can introduce adjustments in any used time context, so as hourly/daily/monthly/yearly adjustments.
 Of course the adjustment defined on lower level moves accumulated to the higher level.
 No need to define the same adjustment separately for each time context.
 Adjustments tables are defined here:
 `personal_dwh/weather_mart/db/tables`
-<p class="note">The main reason I introduced adjustments was neverending problem with Rain gauge unit.
+<div class="c_alert c_alert-success"><i class="fa fa-info-circle"></i> The main reason I introduced adjustments was neverending problem with Rain gauge unit.
 First it was troubles with batteries, then some unexplained failures.
 This was later solved by replacing it with some newer model.
-But anytime things go wrong, adjustments are ready to help.</p>
+But anytime things go wrong, adjustments are ready to help.</div>

 ### Some Small Additions
 Well, the Google Cloud SQL is still just MySQL database which was never strong in analytical SQL functions.
 And anyway with the smallest SQL instance we don't have the power for any advanced SQL kung fu.
 We need to keep things simple.